Civil Society: Mutual Accountability Project (CS:MAP)

 – Sarada KC, a female Community Reporter, Kapilvastu district upon completing a training

-The goal of The Civil Society: Mutual Accountability Project (CS:MAP) is to foster a legitimate, accountable, and resilient Nepali civil society, capable of advancing the public interest through establishing a favorable policy and operational environment for civil society and media; enhancing civil society organization’s (CSOs) capacity to constructively engage in public policy advocacy; enhancing oversight of public resource use and service delivery; and strengthening CSO and media capacity for working in USAID priority sectors.
-The Civil Society: Mutual Accountability Project (CS:MAP) is a five-year, $15 million USAID-funded project, implemented in Nepal by FHI 360, Equal Access International (EAI), the International Center for Not-for-profit Law (ICNL) and a wide range of civil society organizations (CSOs) including non-governmental and nonprofit organizations, non-governmental media outlets, member-based organizations, associations, unions, and federations.
-With a design shaped by USAID’s 2014 CSO political economy analysis (PEA) along with existing data and assessments, the project is implemented in 20 West, Mid-West and Far-West districts and 14 earthquake-affected districts of Nepal.
-The PEA envisioned a vibrant Nepali civil society to safeguard significant political and social transformations that were to result from the promulgation of a new constitution in September 2015.
+The goal of this project is to foster a legitimate, accountable, and resilient Nepali civil society, capable of advancing the public interest through establishing a favorable policy and operational environment for civil society and media; enhancing civil society organization (CSOs) capacity to constructively engage in public policy advocacy; improving oversight of public resource use and service delivery; and strengthening CSO and media capacity for working in USAID priority sectors.
+This five-year, $15 million USAID-funded project is implemented by FHI 360, EAI, the International Center for Not-for-profit Law (ICNL) and a wide range of CSOs including media outlets, member-based organizations, associations, unions, and federations.
+With a design shaped by USAID’s 2014 CSO political economy analysis (PEA) along with existing data and assessments, the project is implemented in 20 west, mid-west and far-west districts and 14 earthquake-affected districts of Nepal.

 While CSOs and media have played an important role in raising awareness among citizens and spearheading social and political transformations, the role, as mandated by the new constitution, increased in prominence.
 A strong democracy is founded on the pillars of social equity and justice and reinforced by the presence of healthy institutions that provide checks and balances.
 To achieve this it is essential that civil society and media keep the state, government and its institutions accountable and transparent to ensure civic engagement.